 DHS is also incorporating sustainable building characteristics into new real estate investments, and continues to look for opportunities to leverage Performance-based contracts that will provide energy security and cost savings.
 The Department has implemented strategic-sourcing contracts to ensure the purchase of energy efficient electronics and recycled materials.

-In FY13, DHS met or exceeded many goals:
+In FY16, DHS met or exceeded the following goals:

-- Awarded $50.3m in Performance-based contracting, which will further reduce energy usage and cost.
+- Awarded over $83 million in Performance-based contracting, which will further reduce energy usage and cost.

 - Included green language requirements in at least 95 percent of applicable contracts to help meet the federal government’s sustainable acquisition goals.